depixusgenome/trackanalysis/README.md

 #### pyembed error on LINUX

 The default python installed by conda might not be compatible with compiling native code (*pybind11*) modules.
-The solution is to look for and install a version of python as follows:
+When creating a new environment, `python waf setup` will automatically select the correct python version.
+If installing the environment manually, the solution is to look for and install a version of python as follows:

 ```shell
 conda search -f python -c conda-forge